 - Scheduling of NeSA testing should NOT wait until the last few days of the window.
 If that is the case, districts run the risk of not getting everyone scheduled because of illness, weather, breaks, or other disruptions. - The testing window runs through all days of the published timeline.
 That means the NSSRS system will expect a score for all students enrolled during the testing window.
-There is NOT a cutoff date prior to the end of the window where students are "exempt." - When students arrive at a new school, the receiving school should contact the previous school to determine what NeSA tests were completed for the current school.
+There is NOT a cutoff date prior to the end of the window where students are "exempt."
+When receiving students in the last few days of the window, schools may want to consult NDE. - When students arrive at a new school, the receiving school should contact the previous school to determine what NeSA tests have already been completed.
 Students are to be enrolled at the time of their arrival.
 There is no "waiting" for the testing process to be over.
 It is not ethical or fair to delay or adjust an enrollment based upon the arrival of the student and testing schedule.
 That is absolutely not fair to the student and family.